Ujie29/blog-backend-portfolio/README.md

 ## 🚀 Deployment Commands (GCP Cloud Build)

-Each deployment generates a unique TAG using the current date and Git commit hash, and then triggers a build.
+Each deployment uses the current date and Git commit hash to generate TAG, automatically submitting for build.

 ### 🧩 Frontend Services
 ```bash